Bernie-2016/EventCounter/README.md

   already exist.
 - `HEROKU_API_KEY`: You can get it this from [this page](https://dashboard.heroku.com/account).
 - `HEROKU_EMAIL`: Your heroku login email.

-You can ignore the "EMAIL" variables if you want.
-They will disappear soon.

 Set those environment variables, then in this directory run `vagrant init ubuntu/trusty64` followed by `vagrant up`.
 If the output finishes